What it could mean if you're constantly tired

 We've all been there: you leave the supermarket after doing your weekly shop and take a minute or two to remember where you parked the car.
 Or you go over the same passage of a book several times, yet absorb nothing of what you've read.

 These momentary lapses in memory or concentration are normal for most people.
 We all get a little bit hazy of mind when we're tired, overwhelmed or stressed.
 When experienced now and then, these instances aren't quite considered to constitute brain fog.

 But sometimes, these blips happen often and disrupt life.
 Periods of 'brain fog' can come like huge waves and render you unable to think clearly for hours or days, incapable of performing everyday tasks or holding conversations.

 Brain fog is a general term for a set of symptoms affecting the cognitive processes.
 It isn't a medical condition in itself, but rather occurs as common feature of other conditions.

-They include autoimmune disorders like lupus, coeliac disease and multiple sclerosis; neurological conditions such as myalgic encephalomyelitis (ME) and chronic migraine; depression and anxiety; the systemic pain syndrome fibromyalgia; and following treatment for cancer.
+Brain fog includes autoimmune disorders like lupus, coeliac disease and multiple sclerosis; neurological conditions such as myalgic encephalomyelitis (ME) and chronic migraine; depression and anxiety; the systemic pain syndrome fibromyalgia; and following diagnosis or treatment for cancer.